-1. 1.
-For the fiscal year ended 31, 2024

-2. 2.
-SEC Identification Number 524712

-3. 3.
-BIR Tax Identification No 192-878

-4. 4.
-Exact name of issuer as specified in its charter

-WILCON DEPOT, INC. Doing business under the name and style of Wilcon Depot, Wilcon Home Essenti Wilcon and Bargain Center By: Wilcon Depot (Formerly: WILCON DEPOT, INC. doing business under the name and style of Wilcon Home Essentials)

-5. 5.
-Quezon City, Philippines y)

-7. 7.
-90 E. Rodriguez Jr. Ave., Ugong Norte, Quezon City

-8. 3.
-(02) 8634-8387

-9. 9.
-Not Applicable

-Former name, former address, and former fiscal year, if changed since last report.
+1. For the fiscal year ended December 31, 2023 2.
+SEC Identification Number CS201524712 3.
+BIR Tax Identification No. 4.
+Exact name of issuer as specified in its charter .
+WILCON DEPOT, INC. Doing business under the name and style of Wilcon Depot, Wilcon Home Essentials, Do It Wilcon and Bargain Center By: Wilcon Depot (Formerly: WILCON DEPOT, INC. doing business under the name and style of Wilcon Depot and Wilcon Home Essentials) 5.
+Quezon City, Philippines.
+Province, Country or other jurisdiction of incorporation or organization 6.
+(SEC Use Only) Industry Classification Code: 7.
+90 E. Rodriguez Jr. Ave., Ugong Norte, Quezon Address of principal office City 1110 Postal Code 8.
+(02) 8634-8387 Issuer's telephone number, including area code 9.
+Not Applicable Former name, former address, and former fisca year, if changed since last report.
+10 .

-10. 10.
 Securities registered pursuant to Sections 8 and 12 of the SRC, or Sec.
-4 and 8 of the RSA

-Title of Each Class Number of Shares of Common Store Outstanding and Amount of Debt Outst

-COMMON SHARES 4,099,724,116

-11. 11.
-Are any or all of these securities listed on a Stock Exchange.

-Yes [√] No []

-If yes, state the name of such stock exchange and the classes of securities listed there ein:

-PHILIPPINE STOCK EXCHANGE - COMMON SHARES
+4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock Dutstanding and Amount of Debt Outstanding COMMON SHARES 4,099,724,116 11. .
+Are any or all of these securities listed on a Stoo ck Exchange.
+Yes [√] No [] If yes, state the name of such stock exchange a nd the classes of securities listed therein: PHILIPPINE STOCK EXCHANGE - COMMON SHARES 12 .

-12. 12.
 Check whether the issuer: